Let’s just get this out of the way. Direct sales is not easy. If it were, everyone would be successful at it. And, the fact is, most people are not.

 One effective way to do this is to take a selfie with the person you meet (with their permission of course) and tell them you want to post it on your Facebook or Instagram page.
 Tell them to like your page (right then and there) and then tag them in the post.
 Make it fun, and they will want to join your community.
 Then send them invites to your email list, your Facebook group, and your blog.

 The internet has changed the way direct sales businesses are built.
-Using effective inbound marketing practices to attract customers to your direct sales business provides limitless ways to grow your reach online.
-Never forget the founding principles of direct sales - use the power of storytelling, lead with value and build relationships – and your business will no doubt grow as you learn to master inbound marketing in your direct sales business.
+Using effective digital marketing practices to attract customers to your direct sales business provides limitless ways to grow your reach online.
+Never forget the founding principles of direct sales – use the power of storytelling, lead with value and build relationships ~ and your business will no doubt grow as you learn to master marketing in your direct sales business.

-Need a road map for creating a content marketing strategy for your direct sales business?
-Download our free guide below.
+Need a road map for creating a digital marketing strategy for your direct sales business?
+Our Simplified Digital Marketing course is perfect for you!
+Learn more by clicking below.